 The purpose of this rule is to reduce nitrogen oxide emissions from gaseous and liquid fuel fired combustion equipment as defined in this rule.
-This rule applies to manufacturers, distributors, retailers, installers, owners, and operators of ovens, dryers, dehydrators, heaters, kilns, calciners, furnaces, crematories, incinerators, heated pots, cookers, roasters, fryers, closed and open heated tanks and evaporators, distillation units, afterburners, degassing units, vapor incinerators, catalytic or thermal oxidizers, soil and water remediation units and other combustion equipment with nitrogen oxide emissions that require a District permit and are not specifically required to comply with a nitrogen oxide emission limit by other District Regulation XI rules.
-This rule does not apply to solid fuelfired combustion equipment, internal combustion engines subject to District Rule 1110.2, turbines, food ovens, charbroilers, or-boilers, water heaters, thermal fluid heaters, and enclosed process heaters subject to District Rules 1109, 1146, 1146.1, or 1146.2 and other combustion equipment subject to nitrogen oxide limits of other District Regulation XI rules 1111, 1112, 1117, 1118, 1121, or 1135.
+This rule applies to ovens, dryers, dehydrators, heaters, kilns, calciners, furnaces, crematories, incinerators, heated pots, cookers, roasters, fryers, closed and open heated tanks and evaporators, distillation units, afterburners, degassing units, vapor incinerators, catalytic or thermal oxidizers, soil and water remediation units and other combustion equipment with nitrogen oxide emissions that require a District permit and are not specifically required to comply with a nitrogen oxide emission limit by other District Regulation XI rules.
+This rule does not apply to solid fuel-fired combustion equipment, internal combustion engines subject to District Rule 1110.2, turbines, food ovens, charbroilers, or boilers, water heaters, thermal fluid heaters and enclosed process heaters subject to District Rules 1110, 1112, 1117, 1118, 1121, or 1146.2 and equipment subject to District Rules 1111, 1112, 1117, 1118, 1121, or 1135, or 1153.1.